Antonine Plague: Impact on the Roman army

 The ancient chroniclers portray the plague as a disaster for the Roman army with the army "reduced almost to extinction."
-This came in 166 at the beginning at the Marcomannic Wars in which Germanic tribes were invading Roman territory south of the middle Danube River in what is now the Czech Republic and Slovakia, and south to Italy.
+This came in 166 at the beginning at the Marcomannic Wars in which Germanic tribes were invading Roman territory south of the middle Danube in what is now the Czech Republic and Slovakia, and south to Italy.
+As the Roman army struggled with manpower shortages, the plague not only decimated their ranks but also weakened their strategic positions.
 The impact of the plague forced Marcus Aurelius to recruit and train additional soldiers from among "gladiators, slaves, and bandits."
 After a delay of two years, in 169 the emperor launched an attack against the Germanic tribes.
 By 171, the Roman army had driven the invaders out of Roman territory.
 The war would continue sporadically until 180 when Marcus Aurelius died, possibly of the plague.
+This ongoing conflict contributed to a cycle of instability in the region.
 The plague may also have impacted the Germanic tribes.